Mikhail Blagosklonny: Rapamycin and aging

 Blagosklonny has formulated a hypothesis about the possible role of TOR signaling in aging and cancer and proposed using rapamycin, a popular cancer drug as a possible treatment for life extension.
 He advocates for rapamycin use in longevity research.

 Editorial activities

-Blagosklonny is editor-in-chief of Aging, Cell Cycle, and Oncotarget.
-In addition, he is associate editor of Cancer Biology & Therapy and a member of the editorial board of Cell Death & Differentiation.
+Blagosklonny was editor-in-chief of Aging, Cell Cycle, and Oncotarget.
+In addition, he was associate editor of Cancer Biology & Therapy and a member of the editorial board of Cell Death & Differentiation.

 The peer review process employed by Oncotarget has been criticized by Jeffrey Beall, a university librarian and expert on predatory open access publishing, who also included Oncotarget and Aging on his list of "potential, possible, or probable predatory scholarly open-access journals" in July 2015.
 Further reports on Beall's blog suggest that the substandard peer review processes for these journals are used by their respective editors-in-chief to entice prospective authors to include references to Blagosklonny's own publications in their articles (following the peer review), thereby raising his personal citation impact.

+Health

+Blagosklonny announced that in January 2023 he was diagnosed with numerous metastases of lung cancer in his brain.
+He died in October 2024 at the age of 63.